anand-paleja/nestjs-graphql-api/README.md

 ```

 ## Setup
-Add a .env file to set the database properties ( postgres ).
+Add an .env file to set the database properties ( postgres ).
 An example is provided for you (.env.example)

 ## Running the app